 Incubation took a mere four to six days and when the plague appeared in a household, the house was sealed, thus condemning the whole family to death!
 These houses were distinguished by a painted red cross on the door and the words, 'Lord have mercy on us'.
 At night the corpses were brought out in answer to the cry,' Bring out your dead', put in a cart and taken away to the plague pits.
 One called the Great Pit was at Aldgate in London and another at Finsbury Fields.

 The King, Charles II and his Court left London and fled to Oxford.
 Those people who could sent their families away from London during these months, but the poor had no recourse but to stay.

 In his diary, Samuel Pepys gives a vivid account of the empty streets in London, as all who could had left in an attempt to flee the pestilence.

 It was believed that holding a posy of flowers to the nose kept away the plague and to this day judges are still given a nose-gay to carry on ceremonial occasions as a protection against the plague!

-A song about the plague is still sung by children today.
-'Ring-a-ring of roses' describes in great detail the symptoms of the plague, and ends with 'All fall down'.
+A song about the plague is still sung by children.
+'Ring-a-ring of roses' describes in great detail the symptoms of the plague and ends with 'All fall down'.
 The last word, 'dead', is omitted today.

 The plague spread to many parts of England.
 York was one city badly affected.
 The plague victims were buried outside the city walls and it is said that they have never been disturbed since then, as a precaution against a resurgence of the dreaded plague.
-The grassy embankments below the walls that can be seen as York is approached, are the sites of these plague pits.
+The grassy embankments below the city walls are the sites of these plague pits.